Contour and Blush Palette: Ultimate Guide to Radiance

 Blending is the single most important step when using a contour and blush palette.
 Use a clean, fluffy brush or a damp beauty blender to seamlessly buff out any harsh lines.
 Pat the product into the skin rather than swiping to ensure an even, diffused finish.
 A well-blended face looks natural and polished, never muddy or striped.

-Advanced Techniques to Elevate Your Look
+Advanced Techniques to improve your Look

 Once you’re comfortable with the basics, you can experiment with more advanced techniques to truly customize your look.